Race, poverty, and human rights treaties

 Merger in Memphis?
 On March 8, Memphis voted overwhelmingly in favor of merging the city’s school system with neighboring suburban Shelby County.
 The merger would create a new system of more than 140,000 students and the new district would have significantly more African American and low-income students than currently attend Shelby County schools.
 The vote comes on the heels of a contentious fight between the two districts over Shelby County’s move to declare “special district” status.
 Such status would have altered the current tax base sharing system the two districts currently have in place.
 By surrendering its charter, the Memphis district preserved its ability to receive funds from the county.
 The Shelby County Board of Education filed a federal lawsuit in February to challenge the Memphis action.
 Read more here.

 Racial segregation trends – is the glass half full or half empty?
-Read Marge Turner’s commentary on new segregation data in the 2010 census – in the Urban Institute’s new Metrotrends blog.
+Read Marge Turner’s– in the Urban Institute’s new Metrotrends blog.

 Responding to the humanitarian crisis in Japan (From the Leadership Conference on Civil and Human Rights:) We are deeply saddened by the devastation of the earthquake and tsunami in Japan and our hearts go out to the victims of this terrible disaster.
 The Japanese American Citizens League (JACL) has formed a partnership with Direct Relief International to collect funds to help the victims.
 100% of donations will go to relief and recovery efforts.
 Click here for the Direct Relief International website and select the link provided to donate to the Japan Relief and Recovery Fund.